chynerdu/eaziTracker/README.md

-# eazytracker
+# EaziTracker

 A demo mobile application built with flutter for tracking expenses.

-All Data in this project are hardcoded.
-In an actual development environment it will be fetched from the server and stored in the appState, using Providers or Bloc for state management.
+All data in this project are hardcoded.
+In an actual development environment it will be fetched from the server and stored in the app state, using Providers or Bloc for state management.

 ## Getting Started